 Despite defeat in the Spanish Civil War, veterans of the International Brigades would soon face fascism again.
 Experiences and connections forged in Spain would prove key in the fight against Hitler and beyond.

 The Nagorno-Karabakh dispute between Armenia and Azerbaijan is sometimes explained as a result of ‘ancient hatreds’.
-In reality, it is nothing of the sort, despite both sides using history to bolster their claims to the region.
+In reality, it is nothing of the sort.

 The disastrous explosion in Beirut has prompted calls for French intervention in Lebanon.
 But the history of France’s involvement in the region has been driven by the creation of proxy elites and the pursuit of its own interests.